 Following a blackout condition, an assessment must be made of the status, condition, and availability of system generating units.
 This survey identifies all available units requiring cranking power for restart.
-Even units normally capable of black start operation may require cranking power due to pre-existing constraints or as a result of the event leading to shutdown.
+Even units normally capable of black start operation may require cranking power due to pre-existing constraints or as a result of the event leading to shut down.

 Before decisions can be made on returning generating units to service, certain facts about the specific units must be known beforehand.
 Having a tabulation of the individual unit characteristics, capabilities, and operating restrictions is beneficial when selecting the order and fit of the units for the restoration sequence.
 These facts need to be compared to the actual serviceability of these units soon after the disturbance has occurred, with special emphasis placed on defining any changes to ramp rates, re-start times, minimum or maximum load and VAR generation, regulation capability, fuel availability, or damage that occurred which might constrain unit operation.
+This tabulation is typically performed by the Generation Operator for their fleet or plant operators and communicated to the Transmission Owner operator.